fatbit1/MPC60-LDK/README.md

     4) USB Cable
     5) 5V USB Charger or 9V PSU for Arduino
     6) External MIDI Keyboard (Tested on a Emu EMAX I. All 61 keys MIDI keyboards with pitchbend and right wheel should work with no changes)
     7) MPC60/MPC60II.
-Should work the same with MPC3000 or other MPCs but most likely, there is no use case for these other models.
+Should work the same with MPC3000 or other MPCs but most likely, there is no real use case with these other models.
    Sketch loading a preliminary steps:
     1) Attach the MIDI shield to Arduino UNO.
 Check if shield and Arduino pins match as some MIDI shields do not have a standard form factor.
     2) Switch the ON/OFF RX(S2) switch to OFF ( otherwise Sketchloading will fail with an error)